 Taiwan is known for having two great airlines — China Airlines and EVA Air — and in a few months a third airline will be joining the ranks.
-Starlux Airlines is launching operations in January 2020, and they look promising.
+Starlux Airlines is launching operations (and their frequent flyer program) in January 2020, and they look promising.

 Hell, the company’s slogan is “Born to be luxury, shining like stars,” the vision is to be “the Emirates of Taiwan,” and they describe themselves as a “detail-oriented luxury airline.”

 Starlux Airlines is an airline startup that has been under development for a few years now.
 The company is run by Chang Kuo-wei, who is the former Chairman of EVA Air, and also a 777 pilot (which is pretty awesome).